-Gordon +, a new academic initiative as of this Spring, offers seniors with the opportunity to take graduate classes in financial analysis, education, and entrepreneurial leadership that will count towards an undergraduate and graduate degree.
+Gordon +, a new academic initiative as of this Spring, offers seniors with the opportunity to take graduate classes in financial analysis, education, entrepreneurial leadership, and artistic courses from the best colleges for photography and many other creative careers that will count towards an undergraduate and graduate degree.

 When formulating what the program would look like back in July of 2017, Jewerl Maxwell, the dean of academic initiatives, worked with the College’s administration to answer the question: “how can our undergraduate students be connected with our graduate program during their final year here at Gordon?”

 Their conclusion: a program where undergraduate students can forward their education, engage in intentional and constructive conversation with graduate students and professors, and differentiate themselves by their hard work and determination.

 Alexander Lowry, the executive director of the M.S. in the Financial Analysis program, hopes to help students stand out in their desired career.
 He said, “You can differentiate yourself: to grow, stretch, and develop.
 That is what Gordon + is designed for.”